 Stevenson was a force in the SEC going into his junior season at LSU as he batted .348 in 2015 which was just behind Kade Scivicque for the team lead.
 That LSU team was stacked, and 9 of their position players from that 2015 team would get drafted in either 2015 or 2016.
 Alex Bregman led all the position players as the best in the country as he got picked second overall by the Houston Astros.
 LSU was #1 in the country for three-quarters of that 2015 season, and they led the country in wins that year.
 Andy Cannizaro was the new LSU hitting coach that season.

-Cannizaro was a Lousiana product himself and a high draft pick of the New York Yankees, and a former teammate of Derek Jeter and Cano and all the other greats of that decade.
-Cannizaro wasn’t called up in time to face the Nationals in 2006 for that Father’s Day series when Ryan Zimmerman walked-off his team, but Andy got his chance.
-That chance, and others gave him enough knowledge to impart some wisdom for his players like Bregman and Andrew Stevenson.
+Cannizaro was a Lousiana product himself and a high draft pick of the New York Yankees, and a former teammate of Derek Jeter and Robinson Cano and all the other greats of that decade.
+Cannizaro wasn’t called up in time to face the Nationals in 2006 for that Father’s Day series when Ryan Zimmerman walked-off the Yankees, but Andy got his chance.
+That chance, and others gave him enough knowledge to impart some wisdom for his players like Bregman and Stevenson.

 The cream rises to the top, and it didn’t take the 37-year-old Cannizaro long before he was named Head Coach of Mississippi State University.
 He took time out of his busy schedule to talk about one of his favorite players, Andrew Stevenson.